peterstace/dauntless/README.md

 ### Most Important

-- Refactor commands.
-  - Set the current command when the command is started.
-  - String() string -- e.g. "search"
-  - Knows about a callback to call once the command is complete.
-  - Knows about the 'prompt'
-  - The colour selection command has to know about the swatch somehow.
-Maybe an "overlay" method.

 * Timeout for displaying loading screen.

 * Delta generation when rendering screen.
 Especially for the "nothing" case.